awsdocs/aws-cdk-guide/doc_source/bootstrapping.md

 ------

-If you don't pass a synthesizer property, the default behavior depends on whether the context key `@aws-cdk/core:newStyleStackSynthesis` is set, either in the AWS CDK app's source code or in `cdk.json`\.
+If you don't provide the `synthesizer` property, the default behavior depends on whether the context key `@aws-cdk/core:newStyleStackSynthesis` is set, either in the AWS CDK app's source code or in `cdk.json`\.
 If it is set, synthesis uses a `DefaultStackSynthesizer`; otherwise, a `LegacyStackSynthesizer` is used\.
 This is the usual way of choosing a synthesizer unless you have customized the bootstrap template\.

 The most important differences between the two built\-in stack synthesizers are summarized here\.